-So before selecting a body of water, remember ice safety depends on many things:
+Before selecting a body of water, remember ice safety depends on many things, including:

 1. Visual inspection

-- Snow on the ice, as snow can warm up the ice as it acts like an insulator
+- snow on the ice; snow can warm up the ice as it acts like an insulator

 2. Ice colour

-The next step in the inspection is looking at the colour of the ice, which is extremely important.
-There are 3 colours of ice and each means different things when it comes to the strength of the ice:
+The next step in the inspection is to look at the colour of the ice, which is extremely important.
+There are three colours of ice and each means different things when it comes to the ice’s strength:

 - Dull grey is a sure sign of unsafe ice.
 This grey colour means the ice is unsafe and that water is present.
 This ice will NOT support much weight.
 Grey is very common in the spring and in faster moving water all winter long.

 - Blue ice is clear and strong and the safest ice of all.
-The colour of ice deepens with increasing thickness because naturally water is turquoise blue.
-It forms when the temperature drops below -8C.
+The colour of ice deepens with increasing thickness because water is naturally turquoise blue.
+It forms when the temperature drops below minus 8 degrees Celsius.

 3. Ice measurement

 The final step is ice measurement, and this must always be done.
-Do not test alone, always ensure you are using the buddy system.
-You can chip the ice with an axe or hatchet to create a small hole in the ice or utilize an ice auger or spud bar.
+Do not test alone; always ensure you’re using the buddy system.
+You can chip the ice with an axe or hatchet to create a small hole in the ice or use an ice auger or spud bar.
 Then measure the thickness of the ice.
 Continue to check the ice thickness as you move around the lake.
 Remember: ice thickness is NOT uniform across most lakes and rivers.

-When you are looking at heading out for a day of skating, more ice thickness is required for a group than for one skater.
-The Canadian Red Cross recommends that ice should be at least 15 cm (6 inches) thick to carry a single person, but if you are heading out with a group of friends for skating or a game of shinny, ensure it’s 20 cm / 8 inches.
+When you’re considering heading out for a day of skating, a greater ice thickness is required for a group than for one skater.
+The Canadian Red Cross recommends that ice should be at least 15 cm (6 inches) thick to carry a single person, but if you’re heading out with a group of friends for skating or a game of shinny, ensure it’s 20 centimetres (8 inches).

-For driving on the ice, you are looking for a minimum of 30 cm (12 inches) or more for a light vehicle, according to the Ontario Ministry of Natural Resources.
-Again, remember this is 30 cm of blue ice, so double that thickness if the ice is white or opaque.
+For driving on the ice, you’re looking for a minimum of 30 centimetres (12 inches) or more for a light vehicle, according to the Ontario Ministry of Natural Resources.
+Again, remember this is 30 centimetres of blue ice, so double that thickness if the ice is white or opaque.

-For a quick reference, here is a link to recommended safe ice thickness for most ice related activities according to the Canadian Red Cross.
+For a quick reference, check the recommended safe ice thicknesses for most ice related activities according to the Canadian Red Cross.

 Before leaving home, you should also check with local authorities and never go out on ice at night.
 Always ensure you have told someone where you are planning to go and your return time.
 Wear appropriate clothing and bring proper equipment for safety and comfort.

-For those folks heading out to ice fish, remember that Canadian Residents between 18 and 65 need an Outdoors Card.
-For information on the Outdoors Card.
+For those heading out to ice fish, remember that Canadian residents between 18 and 65 years of age need an Outdoors Card.
 In addition, you must get a fishing licence.
-There are two types of licences — sport and conservation — and you can get a fishing licence for one day, 8 days, one year or three years.
-You can buy the licence online.
+There are two types of licences—sport and conservation—and you can get a fishing licence for one day, 8 days, one year or three years.
+You can buy licences online.

-Non-residents, if you are over 18 years of age, remember to get your Outdoors card.
-For more information on the Outdoors Card and Fishing Licence.
+For non-residents, if you’re over 18 years of age, remember to get your Outdoors Card.
 You can purchase a fishing licence for one or three years.
-If you are a Non-resident under 18 accompanied by a person with a valid Outdoors Card and Fishing Licence, you do not need either.
-However, “any fish you keep are part of the catch and possession limit of the person holding the licence.
-To gain your own limits you need your own Outdoors Card and Fishing Licence.”
-MNR Fishing Regulations.
+If you’re a non-resident under 18 accompanied by a person with a valid Outdoors Card and Fishing Licence, you don’t need either document.

 You must also follow all restrictions for limits, size, catch and release and open and close seasons for fish species.
 It is your responsibility to know this information.